junxit/us-congress-code/title-33/chapter-15/sec-702e.md

 ## Notes

+### Statutory Notes and Related Subsidiaries

 ### Change of Name

 “United States Geological Survey” substituted in text for “Geological Survey” pursuant to provision of title I of Pub.
 L. 102–154, set out as a note under section 31 of Title 43, Public Lands.
+Department of War designated Department of the Army and title of Secretary of War changed to Secretary of the Army by section 205(a) of act July 26, 1947, ch.
+343, title II, 61 Stat.
+501. Section 205(a) of act July 26, 1947, was repealed by section 53 of act Aug.
+10, 1956, ch.
+1041, 70A Stat.
+641. Section 1 of act Aug.
+10, 1956, enacted “Title 10, Armed Forces” which in sections 3010 to 3013 continued Department of the Army under administrative supervision of Secretary of the Army.

+### Executive Documents

+### Change of Name

 Coast and Geodetic Survey consolidated with National Weather Bureau in 1965 to form Environmental Science Services Administration by Reorg.
 Plan No. 2 of 1965, eff.
 July 13, 1965, 30 F.R.
 8819, 79 Stat.
 1318.
 Environmental Science Services Administration abolished in 1970, and its personnel, property, records, etc., transferred to National Oceanic and Atmospheric Administration by Reorg.
 Plan No. 4 of 1970, eff.
 Oct.
 3, 1970, 35 F.R.
 15627, 84 Stat.
 2090.
 By order of Acting Associate Administrator of National Oceanic and Atmospheric Administration, 35 F.R.
 19249, Dec.
 19, 1970, Coast and Geodetic Survey redesignated National Ocean Survey.
 See notes set out under section 311 of Title 15, Commerce and Trade.
-Department of War designated Department of the Army and title of Secretary of War changed to Secretary of the Army by section 205(a) of act July 26, 1947, ch.
-343, title II, 61 Stat.
-501. Section 205(a) of act July 26, 1947, was repealed by section 53 of act Aug.
-10, 1956, ch.
-1041, 70A Stat.
-641. Section 1 of act Aug.
-10, 1956, enacted “Title 10, Armed Forces” which in sections 3010 to 3013 continued Department of the Army under administrative supervision of Secretary of the Army.

 ### Transfer of Functions